sparktsang/sparktsang.github.io/_posts/invaders.md

+"The Dorm Room War: A Miniature Geopolitical Situation"

 It began with a disturbance in the force.
 Last night, returning to the hostel, I noticed something unusual.
 The door to my dorm room was wide open, and a man was sitting strangely at the table just outside, a cat sleeping on the chair next to him.
 He was holding a musical instrument, poised to play but not playing. *Why is the door open?* I wondered.
 Perhaps for ventilation.
 The room’s air‑con was perpetually set to 26°C, a temperature below which my fruitarian roommate Ade, with his heightened sensitivity to cold, likely found unbearable.